kleber-suares/bank-branches-directory-api/README.md

-# 🏦 Banking Directory API
+# 🏦 Bank Branches Directory API

 Banking Directory API is a REST API built with Spring Boot that manages the registration of bank branches along with their respective X and Y coordinates.